-Permission shall not be granted until the building principal verifies the animal has been:

-- 1. Properly vaccinated. - 2.
+- Permission shall not be granted until the building principal verifies the animal has been: - 1.
+Properly vaccinated. - 2.
 The owner/custodian of the animal has verified they have liability insurance that covers any incident that may occur as a result of the animal being on school property. - 3.
 The owner/custodian of the animal signs a hold harmless statement that releases the Jamestown Public School District of any and all liability that may occur as a result of the animal being on school property.
-Students may bring other items for "Show-N-Tell" with their teacher's approval.